 - Ezer Mizion registry is committed to continue and provide stem cells to patients all over the world; however our operations are impacted by the COVID-19 situation.
 The following updates are provided:

-HEALTH SCREENING To clarify the risk of infection on donors, we implemented a designated appendix to the Health History Questionnaire in order to survey the donors for COVID-19 symptoms.
-If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to the risk area, the donation process on the donors will be deferred for four (4) weeks.
+HEALTH SCREENING To clarify the risk of infection on donors, we implemented a designated questionnaire in order to survey the donors for COVID-19 symptoms for both CT and WU.
+If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to a risk area, the donation process on the donors will be deferred for four (4) weeks.
+We also carefully monitor for COVID-19 symptoms before initiation of Neupogen injections and stem cells collection.
 The transplant centre will be notified immediately once an ineligibility or deferral is determined.
-At the moment we do not perform Coronavirus screening test.
-Ezer Mizion also surveys the donors 14 days after the collections to determine if the donors are at risk of COVID-19 infection and will notify the transplant centre as needed. \
+We do not perform routine SARS-CoV-2 screening test.

 India DKMS-BMST Foundation by intermediary of DKMS Registry (ION-9935)